nesi/snakemake_workshop/workshop_material/03_create_a_basic_workflow.md

 The output confirms that the workflow will run one sample (`count 1`) through `jobs fastqc`

-We can also visualise our workflow by creating a diagram of jobs (DAG)
+We can also visualise our workflow by creating a diagram of jobs (DAG).
+We tell snakemake to create a DAG with the `--dag` flag, then pipe this output to the [dot software](https://graphviz.org/) and write the output to the file `dag_1.png`

 ```bash
 snakemake --dag | dot -Tpng > dag_1.png
 ```

 ![DAG_1](./images/dag_1.png)

+Our diagram has a node for each job which are connected by edges representing dependencies

 *Note. this diagram can be output to several other image formats such as svg or pdf*